*Note: both forms must be completed when applying.

 ESTABLISHING AUTHORITY: Ohio Revised Code, Section 5126

-TERMS: Two (2) members appointed by the probate court for five (5) year terms.
+TERMS: Two (2) members appointed by the probate court for four (4) year terms.
 One (1) of the appointments must be an immediate family member of an individual eligible for residential services or supported living.

 COMPENSATION: DDSB Board members serve without compensation.